We don’t prohibit all dangerous behavior, or even behavior that endangers others, including people’s own children.

 These are big differences considering the home birth mothers are usually healthier.
 In the subsequent analysis, the researchers controlled for parity, maternal age, race/ethnicity, education, gestational age at delivery, number of prenatal care visits, cigarette smoking during pregnancy, and medical/obstetric conditions.
 With those controls, the odds ratios were 1.9 for Apgar<4, 2.4 for Apgar<7, and 3.1 for seizures.
 Pretty big effects.

 Two years ago I wrote about a British study that found much higher rates of birth complications among home births when the mother was delivering her first child.
 This is my chart for their findings:

 Again, those were the unadjusted rates, but the disparities held with a variety of important controls.

 These birth complication rates are low by world historical standards.
 In New Delhi, India, in the 1980s 10% of 5-minute-olds had Apgar scores of 3 or less.
 So that’s many-times worse than American home births.
 On the other hand, a number of big European countries (Germany, France, Italy) have Apgar<7 rates of 1% or less, which is much better.

 A large proportional increase on a low risk for a high-consequence event (like nuclear meltdown) can be very serious.
 A large absolute risk of a common low-consequence event (like having a hangover) can be completely acceptable.
 Birth complications are somewhere in between.
 But where?

 Seems like a good topic for discussion, and having some real numbers helps.
 Let me know what you decide.

-Philip N. Cohen is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Philip N. Cohen is a professor of sociology at the University of Maryland, College Park, and writes the blog Family Inequality.
+You can follow him on Twitter or Facebook.